 If you do no posses the resources, but want to become an involved tester/reviewer, please contact us on Matrix.

-All PR’s automatically get build by Travis, controlled by bors-ng.
+All PR’s automatically get build by a Github Action workflow, controlled by bors-ng.

 Some primitive auto testing is done.